by Cynthia M. Johnson, MA

-A hamstring strain is an injury to the muscles in the back of the thigh.
+A hamstring strain is damage to the muscles in the back of the thigh.
 These muscles run from above the hip to the knee joint.
 A strain is a series of small tears in the muscle.
 The tendon attached to the muscle may also have some damage.

 Family Doctor—American Academy of Family Physicians

 Hamstring muscle injuries.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 Hamstring strain.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/hamstring-strain.
 Updated April 30, 2018.
 Accessed May 12, 2020.

 Valle X, L Tol J, et al. Hamstring Muscle Injuries, a Rehabilitation Protocol Purpose.
 Asian J Sports Med.
 2015 Dec;6(4):e25411.

 Last reviewed February 2020 by EBSCO Medical Review Board Warren A. Bodine, DO, CAQSM